omarkmu/pz-omichat/docs/sandbox-options/compatibility-features.md

-# Compatibility Feature Flags
+# Compatibility Features

-Compatibility feature flags are [options](./index.md) that allow server operators to enable or disable compatibility patches for other mods.
+These [options](./index.md) options control compatibility patches for other mods.
-These have no effect if the relevant mod is not active.
+They have no effect if the relevant mod is not active.

-As of now, there is only one such flag.
+As of now, there is only one such feature.

 ### EnableCompatTAD
 **Default:** `true`